jrp244/byu-cs324/contrib/github-repo-mirror/README.md

     ls: cannot access '/home/user/.ssh/id_*': No such file or directory
     ```

-    If you have keys, _and_ they are registered with GitHub, then you can now
-    to step 3.
+    If you have keys then you can now to step 3.
 Otherwise, continue to step 2.

  2. Run the following from the command line to create an SSH public/private key
     pair: